bs-community/blessing-skin-manual/man/en/yggdrasil-api/migration.md

 and so on.

-## Modify the UUID generation algorithm of the skin station
+## Modify the UUID Generation Algorithm

 For maximum compatibility with offline mode, the skin station provides the option to modify the UUID generation algorithm.